Largos03/Sandviken-Marathon/README.md

 ## 👥 Authors

-- Your Name - Initial work and maintenance
+- Largo (Largosemaan73@gmail.com) - Initial work and maintenance

 ## 🙏 Acknowledgments

 - SvelteKit team for the amazing framework
 - TailwindCSS team for the utility-first CSS framework
-- All contributors and supporters of the project
+- All contributors and supporters of the project - AI!!!!